Ugochukwuodinaka/US-Births-Analysis/README.md

 <br />

 ### Data Cleaning, Transformation and Loading using MS Sql Server:
-- There was just a some cleaning done here by correcting some text, but no serious data cleaning or transformastion was carried out.
-The dataset came mostly cleaned, i just made sure that the data types of the fields are of the right types and that fields all reported 100% valid for the column quality.
+- There was just a cleaning and transformation done here by correcting some text.
+The dataset came mostly cleaned, i also made sure that the data types of the fields are of the right types and that fields all reported 100% valid for the column quality.

 **Power Query View**